ReamTp/ReamTp/README.md

 ## Hi!!
 I'm Elias Arriaga 👋

 I am a web developer with knowledge in programming languages such as JavaScript, TypeScript, Python and Go.
-As well as knowledge in libraries like React.
+As well as knowledge in libraries like ReactJS and NodeJS.

 <div>
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=ReamTp&show_icons=true&theme=tokyonight"/>